adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 1. **Abstraction of Blockchain**: The goal is to partially abstract the blockchain part from the election administrator and fully abstract it from the voter.
 This will allow users to enjoy the benefits of blockchain technology, such as immutability, without having to worry about their wallet address or blockchain transactions.
 The user experience will be native and completely anonymous and secure.
 2. **Election Subscription**: Allow voters to subscribe to election results and receive notifications when elections conclude, keeping them engaged and informed.
 3. **Code Refactoring**: Rewrite the Client Side Code in `Nextjs`/ `Typescript` and Organize the Codebase: The current repository is divided into several different folders, such as client, server, `clientAnonymous`, and `serverAnonymous`.
 Some libraries used in the client, like `rimble-ui`and `libsemaphore`, are long deprecated and not actively maintained anymore.
 This leads to a poor developer experience and slows down development due to conflicts.
 Rewriting the client and organizing the codebase properly can solve these issues.
-4. **Connect Anonymous Voting to Multiple Voting Algorithms and Extensively Test Smart Contracts**: Currently, anonymous voting only supports normal general election types.
+4. **Connect Anonymous Voting to Multiple Voting Algorithms and Extensively Test Smart Contracts**: Currently, anonymous voting only supports general election type.
 It needs to be integrated with other smart contracts in the codebase that have implemented multiple election algorithms.
 To gain the trust of users and avoid bugs during usage, an extensive test suite that tests every aspect of the smart contract is required.
 This will make the smart contract much more reliable.
 5. **Add More Election Types**: There is still room to add more election types, such as approval voting and quadratic voting, to give users more choices.

 By implementing these enhancements, the Election D-App will become more user-friendly, secure, and accessible to a wider audience.
 The proposed changes will significantly improve the user experience, increase trust in the platform, and contribute to the overall adoption of the project.